graphviz-perl/GraphViz2/README.md

 Not only that, you can change the behaviour of your log object at any time, by calling ["logger($logger\_object)"](#logger-logger_object).

-## A Note about XML Containers

-The 2 demo programs ["scripts/parse.html.pl"](#scripts-parse-html-pl) and ["scripts/parse.xml.bare.pl"](#scripts-parse-xml-bare-pl), which both use [XML::Bare](https://metacpan.org/pod/XML::Bare), assume your XML has a single parent container for all other containers.
-The programs use this container to provide a name for the root node of the graph.

 ## Why did you choose [Moo](https://metacpan.org/pod/Moo) over [Moose](https://metacpan.org/pod/Moose)?